nijammo/ayypex/README.md

 * Recoil control
 * Aim Assist with prediction (sway compensation is broken though)

 The cheat will try to read settings from ~/ayypex_settings.json, but if a setting is not found, a default is used instead.
+It also detects when the settings file is changed.
 A sample settings file is included.

 ## Installing